Something went wrong

 Washington County Homeowner’s Guide to Selecting an Oil Company

-For Washington homes heating with oil, selecting which of the 7 heating oil companies that serve Washington can drastically impact the cost of home heating.
+For Washington families heating with number two heating oil, selecting which of the 7 heating oil companies that serve Washington plays a big role in determining how much money is spent on heating each winter.

-Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system pick one of the 18 “full-service” oil companies that serve Washington.
-Full service companies such as Packard Fuels or Packard Fuels offer customers annual contracts which consist of a combined package of both automatic oil delivery and furnace repair.
-With an automatic fuel oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
+Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system select one of the 18 “full-service” oil companies that serve Washington.
+Full service companies such as Packard Fuels or Packard Fuels offer families annual contracts which consist of a combined package of both automatic number two heating oil delivery and heating system repair.
+With an automatic heating oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
 The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for clients who are looking to save money.
-With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
-A few of the 2 Washington cash heating oil companies serving Washington include Vermont Fuel Efficiency and Patterson Fuels.
+Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for clients who are budget-conscious.
+With discount oil companies, in exchange for lower prices, you monitor the heating oil level in your tank, and you place an oil order when you're running low.
+Some of the 2 Washington cash heating oil companies serving Washington include Vermont Fuel Efficiency and Patterson Fuels.

-Washington Oil Company Statistics: Fuel oil Companies Serving Washington: 7 companies .
+Washington Oil Company Fast Facts: Number two heating oil Companies Serving Washington: 7 companies .